HCLTech-SSW/cloud-based-load-testing/README.md

 Load and Performance tests are needed to validate the size of the actual or required hardware for deployment of Web Application(s) or HTTP(s) based API.
 Applications which are running over internet will give the minimum CPU and memory utilization if in case single user is using.
 In case of concurrent user conditions this looks totally different and will give too high system resources utilization and has an adverse impact over the response time.
 Companies are cutting their IT infrastructure costs as oversized hardware resources are too much expensive and difficult to afford.
 To achieve this Load and Performance tests will help to find the actual or appropriate size of the required hardware resources.

-From an operational perspective, itís essential to understand how and when a service or application starts to fail under certain workload situations.
+From an operational perspective, it‚Äôs essential to understand how and when a service or application starts to fail under certain workload situations.
 There are spiky Black Friday load scenarios or permanent high usage figures which could lead to serious issues.
 The companies need more temporary IT capacity, while the latter has different demands and requires a permanent increase in capacity.
 Load and Performance tests are the only measure which gives insights into these critical scenarios.

 Performance testing is the name for tests that check how the system behaves and performs.
 Performance testing examines responsiveness, stability, scalability, reliability, speed and resource usage of the software (like Web Application(s) or HTTP(s) based API) and infrastructure.
 Performance testing comes in picture when there is the need to check the Web Application(s) or HTTP(s) based API performance, as well as servers, databases, networks, etc.
 Load testing is a subset of Performance testing that checks how systems function under a heavy number of concurrent virtual users performing transactions over a certain period of time.

 Load and Performance tests are an excellent investment, primarily because they help build trust in the IT services and gives confidence to the organizations that the new or changed system performs within the agreed boundaries.

+## Applicability of Load Testing where this project can be used

+Main goal of Load testing is to verify that the web server can work correctly with certain number of concurrent users.
+During load test number of virtual users will access the application to produce heavy load and checks whether the server works fine with these number of users.

+The purpose of web server load testing is to simulate real-life conditions for the application under test and determine how the application behaves when it is working under a massive load.
+Web server load testing can give answers to the following typical questions:

+Does my server support N concurrent users?
+How many users can simultaneously work with the web server without a perceptible slowdown?
+How does the server response time change if you increase or decrease the number of users?

+During a load test, we can find out how the website, app, or any other digital product behaves when a lot of users try to access it at the same time.
+In the particular test, we can focus on specific parts, for example the checkout process for a shopping cart.

+A load test is normally performed before the release of product, or before a traffic-heavy event like Black Friday or a big TV commercial where a lot of traffic is expected to follow.
+On a website performance test, the performance of the server, database, and network of a digital product is checked.
+The response time of the website is especially important and is an area where we quickly might discover bottlenecks.
+It‚Äôs helpful to test the performance of the digital product regularly to make sure code changes don‚Äôt have a negative impact.

 ## Overview of the Project